History of the Tlingit: Tlingit migration

 Over the winter, many people died.
 The next summer's harvest was poor, again threatening the people, and the elders again decided to send explorers to find the land of abundance.
 This group traveled a long distance, climbing mountain passes to find a huge glacier.
 The glacier seemed impassable, and the mountains around it were much too steep for the people to cross.
 They could, however, see how the glacial meltwater flowed down into deep crevasses and disappeared under its icy bulk.
 The people decided that strong, young men should be sent to follow the river and see if it emerged on the other side of the mountains.
 Before the men left, however, an elderly couple volunteered to make the trip; the loss of strong young men would be devastating, they reasoned, but the couple were near the end of their lives.
 The people agreed that the elders should travel under the glacier.
 They made a simple dugout canoe, took it downriver under the glacier, and came out to see a rocky plain with deep forests and rich beaches.
 The people followed them under the glacier and came to Lingít Aaní: the rich, bountiful land which became the Tlingit home.
 These people were the first Tlingit.

 Another theory of Tlingit migration is that they crossed the Beringia land bridge.
-The Tlingit, in general, are more aggressive than the Athapascan people of the interior.
-The Tlingit, the fiercest coastal nation (due to their northern location), began to dominate the interior as they traveled inland to forge trading alliances.
-Tlingit traders were middlemen who brought Russian goods inland over the Chilkoot Trail to the Yukon and northern British Columbia.
-As the Tlingit intermarried with the interior people, their culture became the norm.
+Tlingit trade networks connected coastal communities with inland Athabaskan-speaking peoples, and Tlingit traders acted as middlemen who brought coastal and later Russian goods inland over routes such as the Chilkoot Trail to the Yukon and northern British Columbia.

+Early occupation and economy

+Archaeological and oral historical evidence indicate a long Tlingit presence in Southeast Alaska.
+The National Park Service has reported archaeological sites in Sitka National Historical Park associated with occupation by prehistoric Native Americans and their descendants, including the Sitka Tlingit and Kiks.ádi, from about 2,600 years ago to the modern period.
+Kiks.ádi oral histories also connect the clan to Sitka from the time of an eruption of Mount Edgecumbe.

+Tlingit life depended on maritime and riverine resources, including salmon, halibut, herring, cod, sea mammals, land mammals and berries.
+Tlingit people used large cedar canoes, fish traps and drying techniques, and clan groups maintained rights to particular fishing places.
+Coastal products were traded inland for goods such as caribou skins, fox furs, jade and copper.